papa-diop/data_analyst/Data Analysis/Tableau/Airbnb_Project/readme.md

 ## Additional Metrics

-There's also a metric titled "Distinct Count of Listings," which seems to be related to the number of listings available over time or per region.
+There's also a metric titled "Distinct Count of Listings," which is related to the number of listings available over time or per region.

 ## Conclusion